pyk/pyk.sh/questions/2022-09-28-what-is-jest.md

 ---

 [Jest][1] is test runner for JavaScript and TypeScript.
-You can use Jest to write the unit test, spec file or integration test for your JavaScript/TypeScript program.
+You can use Jest to write the unit test, spec file or integration test for your JavaScript or TypeScript program.

 Suppose you have the following TypeScript module: